MicrosoftDocs/azure-docs/articles/search/search-query-overview.md

 ## Geospatial search

 Geospatial search matches on a location's latitude and longitude coordinates for "find near me" or map-based search experience.
-In Azure Cognitive Search, you can implement geospatial search by:
+In Azure Cognitive Search, you can implement geospatial search by following these steps:

-+ Defining a filterable field of type [Edm.GeographyPoint](/rest/api/searchservice/supported-data-types), and then loading the field with the coordinates.
++ Define a filterable field of one of these types: [Edm.GeographyPoint, Collection(Edm.GeographyPoint, Edm.GeographyPolygon)](/rest/api/searchservice/supported-data-types).
++ Ensure that the documents you are indexing include a field that provides the appropriate coordinates.
-+ Building a query request that uses a filter and a geo function.
-Functions include geo.distance and geo.intersect
++ After indexing is complete, build a query request that uses a filter and a [geo-spatial function](search-query-odata-geo-spatial-functions.md).
 For more information and an example, see [Geospatial search example](search-query-simple-examples.md#example-6-geospatial-search).

+Your application code must provide the map controls and interaction logic.

 ## Document look-up